nayanmavani/Slack-clone/README.md

 You can set your Dispaly Picture.
 You can create Groups.
 You can send massage in real Time.
-It shows Date nad Time of your massage.
+It shows Date and Time of your massage.